slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
 A good question to ask yourself today is «What might I be wrong about?»"
 -- Kevin Kelly*

+> *"The future belongs to those who see possibilities before they become obvious."
+-- John Sculley*

+> *"The empires of the future are empires of the mind."
+-- Winston Churchill*

+> *"The future is uncertain, but this uncertainty is at the very heart of human creativity."
+-- Ilya Prigogine*

+> *"In the business world, the rearview mirror is always clearer than the windshield."
+-- Warren Buffett*